Aditi3/git-best-practices/README.md

 ```
 fix: prevent racing of requests

-Introduce a request id and a reference to latest request.
+Introduce a request id and a reference to the latest request.
 Dismiss
-incoming responses other than from latest request.
+incoming responses other than from the latest request.

 Resolves: #123
 ```